 Farmington prides itself on its rural heritage — our foundations are clearly seen in the many fine examples of unique stone architecture, preserved log homes, and Lizard Mound Park.
 While farming continues to be prevalent in the area, the natural beauty and diversity of topography, woodlands, and plant & animal life continue to attract new families.
 The values and traditions of previous generations and their commitment to the land and their community has preserved this natural beauty for us to enjoy today.

 We are served by Farmington Elementary School, St. Martin’s Church in Fillmore, St. Michaels Church in St. Michaels, St. Andrews Church near Orchard Grove, and New Horizon UCC north of Boltonville.
 The Boltonville and Fillmore Fire Departments are among the finest.
-4-H for the youth, the Sportsman’s Club, Farmington Turners, and the Farmington Historical Society actively promote social heritage and preservation.
+4-H for the youth, the Sportsman’s Clubs, the Fillmore Turners, and the Farmington Historical Society actively promote social heritage and preservation.
 Town government is run by an elected chair, two elected supervisors, and an appointed clerk and treasurer.